 This is important.
 Your insurance broker will not be pushing a product or products associated with a particular company.
 They will be free to search through all the insurance companies to see which one offers the product you need, and at a cost and with the conditions that will suit you best.
 You will get the best of all possible worlds in this way as the broker is working to make you, and you alone, fully satisfied with the results.

 You will have much better options available to you, and a “personal advisor” who will answer all your questions and concerns.
-Unlike when dealing with a company insurance sales agent, you will be able to get all the pros and cons of each package on offer, allowing you to make a judgement based on good, honest, solid advice.
+Unlike when dealing with a company insurance sales agent, you will be able to get all the pros and cons of each package on offer, allowing you to make a judgment based on good, honest, solid advice.
 An independent insurance agent has dealings with many companies and is therefore in a position to know all the many variables involved.
 You can expect to get excellent value for money when you use an independent insurance broker.

 Using an independent insurance agent gives you all the flexibility you will need.

 If you find yourself unsatisfied with your current insurance policy, your agent can help you find another provider who offers what you need.
 In other words, you can concentrate on getting the right kind of insurance cover, without having to think of the best life insurance company that provides it.
 Your independent broker remains the liaison between you and the provider, whoever it may be, so you get an unbroken service in this way.